textileio/papers/draft.md

 developers can more freely institute their own CRDTs or domain-specific conflict resolution strategies.
-Additionally, it naturally supports use-cases where all peers contributing to a dataset may not be interested in following or replicating the events of all other peers (e.g., in a Pubsub-based system).
+Additionally, it naturally supports use-cases where all peers contributing to a dataset may not be interested in replicating the events of all other peers (e.g., in a Pubsub-based system).

 ### Single-writer Event Logs